 In the field of Developmental Disabilities, perhaps the most daunting problems we are currently facing are the CMS (Centers for Medicaid and Medicare) Federal mandates surrounding the very idyllic propositions that Inclusion and Integration will happen for all individuals with intellectual disabilities everywhere and anywhere.

-Today we have the federal mandates from CMS to close the day programs, workshops, and ICFs with the reasoning that our populations of persons with multi-handicaps must become fully integrated into society, employed at work in real community jobs, living in private community residences, and spending quality time in recreational activities amongst “normal” peers.
+Today we have the federal mandates from CMS (Centers for Medicare and Medicaid Services) to close the day programs, workshops, and ICFs with the reasoning that our populations of persons with multi-handicaps must become fully integrated into society, employed at work in real community jobs, living in private community residences, and spending quality time in recreational activities amongst “normal” peers.
 The question is: How are we going about doing this?
 Legally, rationally, expeditiously, painlessly, and feasibly?

 Our public school systems historically have ascertained, through pre-literacy testing in nursery schools, kindergartens, and first grades, using simple assessments looking for color, shape, and size matching skill performances, whether or not all incoming students can eventually master academic training.
-And those who fail substantially at these initial tasks are, and have been, summarily, for decades, corralled into special education tracking, permanently, where non-academic training is provided until the age of 22, whereupon those who graduate from special education programs are then summarily shuffled into segregated day programs and workshop options.
+And those who fail substantially at these initial tasks are, and have been, summarily, for decades, corralled into special education tracking, permanently, where non-academic training (Daily Living skills, rather than Academics like English, Reading, and Math) is provided until the age of 22, whereupon those who graduate from special education programs are then summarily shuffled into segregated day programs and workshop options.

 But guess what, although this literacy stuff in academic journals can be erudite and confounding and complex, the actual teaching of literacy skills is easier than easy.
 It is.
 If you can read, you can teach someone else how to read.
 The methods have been discovered, and adapted, and the materials are available.
 And the means are so simple.